alastairhm/0x32/content/posts/Markor.md

 It's on FDroid so it's easy to install o on my kindle as well.

-Then use Github website to upload the new file to Hugo repo.
+Then use Github website to upload the new file to my Hugo blog repo.